 This Milwaukee Press Club Award-winning story originally ran in 2018.
-We share it again for Dry January 2021.

 We drink a lot here.
 Not everyone, of course, but many of us.
 Having only lived in Milwaukee, I didn’t notice this for a long time; however, numerous friends and family members who moved to other states later confessed that they didn’t realize how much we imbibe in the Badger State until they relocated.
 In fact, a friend once told me that, after moving to Portland, she learned there really was such a thing as "going out for a drink," which in Wisconsin is usually code for "going out for multiple drinks."